Light scattering

 Light scattering techniques

-There are multiple theories that can determine the light scattering from a particle size distribution (Mie scattering theory, Fraunhofer scattering theory, Rayleigh scattering theory), and an inversion algorithm can turn scattering into a size distribution.
+There are multiple theories that can determine light scattering.
+From particle size distribution (Mie scattering theory, Fraunhofer scattering theory, Rayleigh scattering theory) to an inversion algorithm, which can turn scattering into a size distribution.

 Diffusion and movement

-We can look at the nano material at right angles to the laser and track how the particles diffuse (small particles move more rapidly than large particles) and from this determine the translational diffusion coefficient and hence the size (this is known as nanoparticle tracking analysis (NTA) or see how the scattered light changes over time as particles pass through it.
+We can look at the nano material at right angles to the laser and track how the particles diffuse (small particles move more rapidly than large particles).
+From this, it is possible to determine the translational diffusion coefficient (this is known as nanoparticle tracking analysis) or see how the scattered light changes over time as particles pass through it.

-If it changes quickly it can be determined that fine particles are present, slowly larger particles.
-This forms the basis of photon correlation spectroscopy / dynamic light scattering.
+If it changes quickly it can be determined that fine particles are present, when it changes slowly then larger particles are present.
+This forms the basis of dynamic light scattering.

 Electrophoretic light scattering involves passing an electric field through a liquid which makes particles move.
 The larger the charge on the particles, the faster they move.